 Reverse stress testing was focussed on deliberately deconstructing the business model to test for vulnerabilities and potential events that could make it unviable.
-In addition to the consideration of extreme financial loss scenarios it considered the interaction of risks such as reputational and regulatory failures and loss of key resources that might combine to make the business model unviable.
-It utilised a combination of quantitative and qualitative techniques.
+In addition to the consideration of extreme financial loss scenarios the Group considered the interaction of risks such as reputational and regulatory failures and the loss of key resources that might combine to make the business model unviable.
+The Group utilised a combination of quantitative and qualitative techniques.
 Reverse stress testing to date has been focussed at the Group level to determine the full impact to the business.